 Kundan jewelry is not about the gold but about the stones.
 The process includes a gold frame that is shaped like a cup, and which holds the stones in it.
 This step is called Ghaat.
 Moving on, the next step is Paadh which includes the filling of 'laakh' that sets the stone in its place.
 Khudai is the third step which covers the 'laakh' with a thin film of gold.
 This adds shine to the glass or the stone that is being used for the making.

 Kundan jewelry varies in designs and styles and the process of Meenakaari is one of the process to make that happen.
 The step of Meenakari adds inticate designs at the back of the frame in different colours.
 It then goes through the process of Pakai which holds the stones through welding and soldiering.
 The jewelry is finally washed in order to get rid of any dark spot and ta-da!
 There you have a beautiful piece of royal jewelry!

 Traditional kundan jewelry has a lot of intricate detailing.
 However, the thing of interest is that the stones are original and can also be replaced easily.
-So, if you want a different coloured stone with a new dress, you can go to your jewelr for the changes.
+So, if you want a different colored stone with a new dress, you can go to your jeweler for the changes.
 The jewelry set includes several pieces including maang tikka, necklaces, nose ring, anklets, jhoomar and the list goes on!
-The jewelry however, is not only restricted to be worn to the weddings but also gives an open option for parties!
+The jewelry, however, is not only restricted to be worn to the weddings but also gives an open option for parties!